All-Electron APW+${lo}$ calculation of magnetic molecules with the SIRIUS domain-specific package: SIRIUS: [Mn(taa)] molecule

-Several factors can affect a DFT calculation of $\Delta E_{HL}$ of the molecule significantly.
+Several factors can affect a DFT calculation of the molecular ground state significantly.
 For consistency with condensed phase calculations, it is appropriate to study the isolated molecule in a large, periodically bounded box.
-To ensure accuracy, the plane wave cutoff needs to be large.
-To treat the isolated molecule, the vacuum volume in the computational unit cell requires even larger cutoffs.
-This makes the APW+$lo$ calculation an intensive job because of the large Hamiltonian to be diagonalized and the large $G$-vector related arrays.
+To attain required accuracy, the plane wave cutoff needs to be large.
+For the isolated molecule, the vacuum volume in the computational unit cell requires even larger cutoffs.
+This makes the APW+$lo$ calculation an intensive job because of the comparatively large Hamiltonian matrix to be diagonalized and the large $G$-vector related arrays.